dlang-community/experimental.xml/README.md

 implemented features.

 ## Implementation status
-Two lexers, the low-level parser and the cursor API are currently usable (and are in fact used internally to automate testing).
+Four lexers, the low-level parser and the cursor API are currently usable (and are in fact used internally to automate testing).
 Work is steadily proceeding.

 ## Architectural overview
-The API is designed for modularity.
+The API is designed for modularity, with many pluggable and customizable components.
-Parsing is divided in various stages:

-- a lexer abstracts the input type (InputRange, string, file) from subsequent components;
+Below is the description of the components that are already implemented.

+### The Lexers
+They are used to abstract the input type from subsequent components, providing a uniform API, with operations to advance the input and retrieve it.
+They are not XML-specific, but their API is specifically designed for the needs of [the parser](#the-parser).

+Currently, these lexers are available, in descending order of performance:

+- the `SliceLexer` accepts as input a single slice; it's the fastest lexer, perfect for small inputs, but very memory-demanding for big ones;
+- the `BufferedLexer` accepts an `InputRange` of slices, representing susequent chunks of the input; it's the optimal choice for big files and for other data that naturally comes in chunks (e.g. network packets);
+- the `ForwardLexer` and `RangeLexer` work with any `ForwardRange` or `InputRange` respectively; the fact that they can't use slices means that they are way slower that the first two lexers; they should only be used as fallback for input sources that do not allow compound reads.

+### The Parser
-- a low-level parser tokenizes the input from the lexer into tags and text, applying as few assumptions as possible, so that it can be reused for formats that resemble XML without being fully compatible with it;
+It's a low-level components that tokenizes the input into tags and text.
+It applies as few assumptions as possible, so that it may be reused for languages that resemble XML but are not fully compatible with it.
+It does not do any well-formedness check.

-- a cursor API represents the first high-level facility of the library; it allows to advance in the document structure, querying nodes for their properties and skipping them when not needed;
+### The Cursor
+It's the first almost-high-level API directly usable in user code.
+It reads the XML top-down, providing methods to query the current node for its properties and to advance to its first child, its next sibling or the end of its parent.

+### The Validating Cursor
-- a validating cursor wraps a cursor, performing validations while advancing in the structure; validations are plugged-in at compilation time;
+It's a wrapper around a [Cursor](#the-cursor), with hooks to perform various validations while advancing in the document.
-- more higher-level API (e.g. DOM building) will be implemented as soon as possible.
+The validations are specified as template parameters to the validating cursor, for easy customization.

+### The legacy API
+It's a re-implementation of the deprecated `std.xml` module, based on [the new backend](@the-parser).

+### More is Coming
+Other high level APIs are currently under implementation (e.g. DOM), while others will be implemented in the near future (e.g. an event-based parser).